{{ result.summaryTitle }}

 ICMP echo header8 B8 BSubtracted for the displayed DF ping payload budget.

-Planning floor checked576 B1280 BUsed for the status cue that warns when the effective MTU falls below the selected payload family's floor.
+Planning floor checked576 B1280 BUsed for the warning that appears when effective MTU falls below the selected payload family’s floor.

 Built-In Overhead Presets: